Skip to content

 Some Paris museums are surprisingly kid-friendly, offering hands-on exhibits or audio guides geared toward younger visitors.

 • Cité des Sciences et de l’Industrie: This science museum is a must for families with curious kids!
 This massive science museum offers hands-on exhibits and interactive zones for kids of all ages.
-The Cité des Enfants is designed for children 2-7 years old (Note: the area for kids 5-12 is closed for renovations until June 2025).
+The Cité des Enfants is designed for children 2-7 years old.
+The Cité des enfants 5–10 has reopened after a makeover and is a hands-on hit for school-age kids — book a time slot so you’re not stuck waiting.
 Kids can explore activities that cover topics like water play, sound, light, and the animal kingdom.
 After, wow them with a show at the planetarium.

 • Musée de la Chasse et de la Nature: This quirky museum combines art and nature with animal displays that teens find fascinating.